penten/qbs/README.md

         }

 ### Get and use `*qbs.Qbs` instance：
-- Suppose we are in a handle http function. call `qbs.GetQbs()` to get a instance.
+- Suppose we are in a handle http function. call `qbs.GetQbs()` to get an instance.
-- Be sure to close it by calling `defer q.Close()` after get it.
+- Be sure to close it by calling `defer q.Close()` after getting it.
 - qbs has connection pool, the default size is 100, you can call `qbs.ChangePoolSize()` to change the size.

         func GetUser(w http.ResponseWriter, r *http.Request){